-Isolated and separated by brick walls two inmates devise a way to communicate with each other.
+Synopsis: Isolated and separated by brick walls two inmates devise a way to communicate with each other.

 Controversy followed French writer/author Jean Genet for most of his life.
 His mother was a prostitute who gave him up for adoption and he would spend most of his youth in prison where he started to writing poetry before moving on to more ambitious works like a novel.
 While is prison he befriended filmmaker Jean Cocteau who helped get some of his writing published.
 In 1950 Jean Genet would direct Un chant d’amour a film that was originally intended to be seen only by the Parisian gay porn collectors.
 The film would go on to achieve a wider audience and its provocative take on homosexuality would get it banned in many countries.

 The story primary focuses on three charters two prisoners and a guard.
 At first the narrative seems pretty straight forward until dream scenarios start to take hold of the narrative.
-The lack of sound adds to the characters isolation and after a few minutes one almost forgets that there is no sound as the story becomes totally immersing.
-It is reported that even though Jean Cocteau is uncreated he was the films cinematographer.
+The lack of sound adds to the character’s isolation and after a few minutes one almost forgets that there is no sound as the story becomes totally immersing.
+It is reported that even though Jean Cocteau is uncreated he was this films cinematographer.
 The look of the film bears all the style and mood one expects while watching a Cocteau film.
 There are a few moments of full frontal male nudity which for its time and even by today’s standards is considered taboo.
 Ultimately Un Chant D’Amour is thought provoking tale about sexual frustration and lack of human contact.

 Cult Epics have done a remarkable job transfer Un chant d’amour from its original 35mm source.
 The image is properly framed in the films original 1.33:1 aspect ratio.
 There is noticeable print damage, still nothing that ever becomes to distracting.
 Overall considering this films age and rarity the transfer exceeds all expectations and then some.